-Sea Snakes Can Be More Venomous Than Rattlesnakes
+The Sea Snake Can Be More Venomous Than Rattlesnakes

-Banded sea kraits, like this one in the Philippines, are part of the cobra family (Elapidae).
-Matteo Colombo/Getty Images
+Banded sea kraits, like this one in Indonesia, are part of the cobra family (Elapidae). ifish / Getty Images

-Every so often, yellow-bellied sea snakes tie themselves in knots.
-They — like all serpents — must regularly shed their skin.
-But the process demands friction, and in the open sea, it can be hard to find a rock or reef to rub up against.
+If you're an air-breathing sea snake, life in the tropical waters of the ocean is fraught with challenges.
+For instance, sea snakes regularly shed their skin like any other snake — but the process demands friction, and in the open sea, it can be hard to find a rock or reef to rub up against.

 Advertisement